JSAlbinson/OnStepKLT/README.md

 OnStep Telescope Controller
 ===========================

 This is a fork of the OnStep system for the Keele University Observatory Thornton 24in Telescope.
 It is specific to this telescope and is unlikely to be of interest to other telescope nuts except as an interesting oddity.
-This repository is private for the time being as I and a few colleagues work on it.
-When it is fit to be seen it will be made public.
+Now made public to allow inspection by colleagues.
 The telescope has 5 motors: 3 large steppers (2 x Nema 34, plus 1x large Nema 23) and 2 3phase mains induction motors wired as reversible single phase motors.
 It has a clutch system to switch between slew and track on RA, and a safety brake system to hold the telescope safe in power down mode.
 The object of this exercise is to insert some code wedges to cater for the slew situations, and leave the rest of the code base alone.
 The telescope is a German Equatorial Mount (GEM), weighing 2 tons total, with a half ton counterweight and half ton telescope frame at a moment arm of 1 metre.
 The optics are a 603mm f4.45 Newtonian system feeding (currently) a QSI 583 CCD camera.

 There are three additions to be made: